Loner1536/Forge/README.md

 ### `@App(config)`

 Registers a class as a **root-level UI app**.
-Each `name + group` combination must be unique — Forge will throw a runtime error on duplicates.
+Each `name + group` combination must be globally unique — Forge throws a runtime error on duplicates.

 ```ts
 @App({